You can get from Palma Airport to Can Picafort by taxi transfer, car hire and bus. Here we provide information on each option.

 For more information about this bus route, please follow this link

 At the main Palma Intermodal Station, you will need to purchase a ticket from the bus driver on the bus.
-A single ticket to Can Picafort is 6.50 Euro, a return ticket is 13 Euro.
 The journey time from Palma city to Can Picafort is one and a half hours approximately, some buses are a little quicker.

 Palma – Inca (Hospital) – Inca (Jaume I) – Llubí – Santa Margalida – Can Picafort – Can Picafort (Son Bauló)